tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 export const API = ‘http://localhost:2403’;
 ```

-Now we can refer to our endpoint as ‘../../config/config’ from within our components.
+Now we can refer to our endpoint as ‘../../config’ from within our components.
+Notice how we don't have to specify the `index.js` file, as it is automatically inferred.

 Now, let’s think about what we want to do.
 With **Deployd**, we first have to call the `/users/login` endpoint with the username and password.
 Our API will return the user’s ID, and a session variable (or cookie).
 From here, we will want to get all of the user’s information, so we will have to call to **Deployd** to fetch the user information for the user_id.
 This would be `/users/me`, once we’re logged in.